Skip to main content

 ComplianceMar 26, 20265 min read

-KDV and MwSt: Multi-Region Tax Compliance for Food Distribution
+KDV and MwSt: Multi-Region Tax Setup for Food Distribution

-A practical guide to multi-region tax compliance for food distributors.
-Multiple tax systems, one platform.
+A practical guide to multi-region tax setup for food distributors.
+Multiple tax systems, one operating workflow.

 Cross-border food distribution is a growing market, driven by expanding supply chains and rising demand.
 But managing multiple tax systems — such as KDV and MwSt — creates real complexity for distributors operating across regions.

-KDV (Katma Deger Vergisi) applies standard 20% and reduced 10% rates for basic food items.
-MwSt (Mehrwertsteuer) applies standard 19% and reduced 7% rates for most food products.
-These different rates must be correctly applied based on the destination of goods and the tax residency of the buyer.
+KDV (Katma Deger Vergisi) commonly involves 20%, 10%, and 1% rates depending on the product and transaction; basic food classification must be checked item by item.
+MwSt (Mehrwertsteuer) applies 19% as the German standard rate and 7% for many food items, with special cases.
+These different rates must be correctly applied based on the product, destination of goods, and tax residency of the buyer.

-For food distributors operating in both markets, the key challenges include: maintaining separate invoice numbering sequences per country, applying correct tax rates automatically, generating invoices in the appropriate language and format, and ensuring compliance with both Turkish tax authority requirements and German GoBD standards.
+For food distributors operating in both markets, the key challenges include maintaining separate invoice numbering sequences per country, applying reviewed tax-rate configuration by product and region, generating invoices in the appropriate language and format, and validating Turkish tax-authority requirements plus German GoBD-oriented records with advisors.

 Related articles